 GAC 7: parties’ awareness of grant conditions

-These additional conditions, as well as the main UKRI training conditions, must be made available to all relevant parties involved in this ICASE project:
+These GACs, as well as the main UKRI training grant conditions, must be made available to all relevant parties involved in the ICASE projects associated with this grant: